-In the table below are the average classroom utilization rates based on Monday through Friday and then by the time of day.
+Below are average classroom utilization rates based on Monday through Friday and then by the time of day.
 The average does include health care labs, industrial labs, and computer labs.
 Health care labs are scheduled at appropriate times for interaction between students and faculty/coordinators while industrial and computer labs are open continuously during the buildings operating hours.
 A change in course delivery is online courses.
-Currently we have 99 sections that are completely online and do not require classroom space.
-Comparatively, that is a 60% increase in online course delivery compared to last year which was 62.
-There is one credit class that runs on Saturday, Welding, and includes lecture as well as a lab portion.
-Health care labs run on Saturday's as well but at off-site facilities.
+Currently we have 105 sections that are completely online and do not require classroom space.
+Comparatively, that is a 57% increase in online course delivery compared to last year.
+Saturday courses are almost non-existent due to student/company feedback as most Saturday courses were Industrial courses.
+Other Saturday courses consist of General Education courses and are minimal.

+c.
 Mandated facility standards